PascalSenn/composite-schemas-spec/spec/Appendix A -- Field Selection.md

 **Explanatory Text**

-The {Path} literal is used to reference a specific output field from a input field.
+The {Path} literal is used to reference a specific output field from an input field.
 Each segment in the {Path} must correspond to a field that is valid within the current type scope.